ktavenner/usb_keyboard/README.md

 3. at any time when interrupts are enabled.

 This skeleton uses the third technique.
+As committed, the skeleton simply sends the keycode for 'h' every second.

 You'll need to have the Arduino build environment installed, as well